luoj2/stable_disease/README.md

 Abstract titled:
 >Determination of biological responders among those with radiological stable disease to immune checkpoint inhibitors

-Authored by Jia Luo, Hira A. Rizvi, Jacklynn V. Egger, Mark G. Kris, and Matthew D. Hellmann Memorial Sloan Kettering Cancer Center, New York, NY, USA
+>Jia Luo, Hira A. Rizvi, Jacklynn V. Egger, Mark G. Kris, and Matthew D. Hellmann
+>Memorial Sloan Kettering Cancer Center, New York, NY, USA

 # Overview
 Figures and statistics that were written for this project include the following: